crash1115/5e-training/README.md

 [![Image from Gyazo](https://i.gyazo.com/5fa7f966fd12c3ad321bb2bf4359be55.png)](https://gyazo.com/5fa7f966fd12c3ad321bb2bf4359be55)

 ## Localization (v0.3.0+)
 This module includes support for localization.
-If you'd like to contribute, please get in touch with me.
 Currently supported languages are:
 - English
 - Korean
+If you'd like to contribute, please get in touch with me or create a pull request with your translations.
+For existing translations, new keys may get added as the module is update.
+If this is the case, you'll be able to find a .json file with all the newly added, untranslated keys in the `lang/missing` directory.

 ## Compatibility
 ### Supported Modules